FlashBias: Fast Computation of Attention with Bias: Implementation Details

 \paragraph{ALiBi in Large Language Model} Since the experiments for ALiBi speedup are based on directly replacing the ALiBi bias with the exact decomposition, FlashBias's output results are completely equal to the original version.
 The training efficiency is tested under the Adam \cite{DBLP:journals/corr/KingmaB14} optimizer.

-\paragraph{Relative position encoding in Swin Transformer} This part of the experiments strictly follows the official code in Swin Transformer V2 \cite{liu2022swin}.
-As illustrated in Figure \ref{fig:rank_vis}, we only apply FlashBias to the computation of half heads in each layer (except the third layer).
-To further reduce the memory addressing cost, we also permute the linear layer parameters to move the speedup heads to the first half dimension, including the linear layer for generating queries, keys, values and the linear layer for final output.
-This operation can also be finished offline and directly applied to the inference phase.
+\paragraph{Relative position encoding in Swin Transformer} This part of the experiments strictly follows the official code in Swin Transformer V2 \cite{liu2022swin}. {As illustrated in Figure \ref{fig:rank_vis}, we only apply FlashBias to the last 8 layers.
+It is also possible to apply FlashBias to part of low-rank heads in each layer.
+However, this will require some preprocessing steps, such as rearranging the heads and model parameters to ensure that all low-rank heads are memory continuous.
+Considering the implementation simplification, we eventually adopt the current design, which only speeds up the final layers.}

-\paragraph{Spatial distance bias in PDE solver} In this experiment, we follow the code base provided here \footnote{\href{https://github.com/thuml/Neural-Solver-Library}{https://github.com/thuml/Neural-Solver-Library}}, which includes the application of Transformers for the car design task.
+\paragraph{Spatial distance bias in PDE solver} In this experiment, we follow the code base provided here\footnote{\href{https://github.com/thuml/Neural-Solver-Library}{https://github.com/thuml/Neural-Solver-Library}}, which includes the application of Transformers for the car design task.
 Specifically, the input contains the position of the pre-defined computation mesh and the output is the pressure and air velocity on these computation mesh points.
 In this task, we also adopt the exact decomposition for computation.
 The training phase is also based on the Adam \cite{DBLP:journals/corr/KingmaB14} optimizer with a batch size of 1.

 \paragraph{Pair representation bias in AlphaFold 3} In AlphaFold 3 \cite{abramson2024accurate}, we adopt the neural decomposition version.
 This version involves the training of newly added neural layers, whose finetuning configuration is listed in Table \ref{tab:alphafold_configure}.
-Here we find that optimizing the factor functions for 2000 iterations can obtain a nearly converged version.
+Here we find that optimizing the factor functions for 10,000 iterations can obtain a nearly converged version.
 This may be because the factor functions are token-wise, which means at every iteration, the model will receive $N$ (sequence length) samples for training.
-To sum up, these layers have been optimized with around 768000 samples after 2000 iterations.
+To sum up, these layers have been optimized with around 3,840,000 ``samples'' after 10,000 iterations.
 Also, to reduce the cumulative error, we only apply FlashBias to the first 16 Pairformer blocks.